junchen14/Multi-Modal-Transformer/README.md

 # Reading list in Transformer

+We are a team from KAUST [Vision-CAIR group](https://cemse.kaust.edu.sa/vision-cair/people) and focus on the Vision Transformer and Multi-modal learning.

 This repo is to collect all the recent popular Transformer paper and code related to the domains of **Vision Transformer**, **NLP** and **multi-modal**, etc.
 It also collects the related learning materials.